by Daniel Erasmus

 Possibly the best film ever made.
 The Battleship Potemkin by Sergei Eisenstein in 1925 invented a different way of seeing.
 Before Potemkin movies were stylistic copies of plays.
 The rule was to keep the camera still and move the people.
 Eisenstein revolutionised filmmaking by combining different cuts to create an emotional response in the viewer.
 He invented montage and used an unheard of 158 shots in 6 climatic minutes of film.
 The Kuleshov effect is where he would juxtapose different characters in sequential shots to create a dialectical montage.
 The audience feels that the shots are connected, that they are opposing, and that this scene is the dialectic process by which this conflict will resolve.
 Eisenstein called this dialectical montages, after Marx, who developed the idea from Hegel, who in turn developed it form Heraclitus.

 Bakhtin’s dialogic creates, or I should say refracts very a different set of conversations than Hegel’s dialectics.
 Approaches co-exist rather than conflict- we are left without resolve.
 Tensions co-exist and do not require resolution, but exists as a potentiated space.
-Some ideas offer more a salient force to hopscotch to new spaces, ever changing.
+Some ideas offer more a salient force to hopscotch to new spaces.
 Context trumps text, always plural, ever changing and only ends when the dialogue ends.
 No resolve, only a brief contingent breather, before the dialogic expands to find new surfaces upon which to refract.
 There is no end, only exhaustion.

 Think of it like Reservoir Dogs in reverse, where Mr Pink, White, Brown and Blue come back to life, shift alliances.
 Sometimes the story is told from the end, sometimes the beginning happens in the middle, and so on.
 Sometimes they get the diamonds sometimes not, sometimes diamonds themselves are worthless.
 It is an awful and wonderfully potentiated space, every sentence is a string that pulls webs of (con)texts.
 In many ways this frame reflects our post-structuralist state.
 We make sense of the world through the centripetal and centrifugal forces of dialogue.
 Inwards towards more coherence and outwards to open up contexts, new ways of being or, I should rather say, becoming.